COVESA/ifex/ifex/templates/sds-bamm/sds-bamm-aspect-model.md

 * Handling of whitespaces between the model elements are not optimal
 * No support for namespaces of arbitrary depth.
 Currently, everything expected to be within the same namespace.
 * No support for including other files or referencing types in other namespaces
-* No support for deployment files defined in VSC.
+* No support for deployment files defined in IFEX.

-In general all data in the example VSC service can be converted.
+In general all data in the example service can be converted.

 ## Using the BAMM Aspect Model Generator